graham-thomas/zymo-te/notebook.md

 therefore remove previously installed dependencies from ~/src/

 Load all modules into a single env for this project and apply project name zymo-te. yaml file saved in analysis/.
+- edit; rename yaml file as '_config.yaml' and move to main.